What are the Benefits From TOGAF® for Different Types of Stakeholder?

 Indirect Benefits enabled by applying EA or TOGAF®

-- More effective business capabilities.
+- More effective change programs.

 - Reduced enterprise complexity.